stephanietako/WeatherApp/README.md

 Hi Everybody !

-It's a Simple Weather Application made by using HTML, CSS & JavaScript Vanilla.
+It's a simple Weather Application made by using HTML, CSS & JavaScript Vanilla.

 This application weather app will show the weather informations that it will get from the API : http://www.OpenWeatherMap.org